Connect with others who understand.

 Postpartum Depression

-Postpartum depression (PD), also known as postnatal depression, occurs after childbirth.
-A doctor will ask about thoughts and feelings in order to determine whether the cause is “baby blues”—which lasts one or two weeks—or a more severe form of depression.
-Blood and urine tests may be ordered to check for underactive thyroid or other potential causes before the diagnosis of postpartum depression is given.
+Some parents experience postpartum depression, also known as postnatal depression, after they or their partner gives birth.
+A doctor will ask about thoughts and feelings in order to determine whether the cause is “baby blues”— which lasts one or two weeks — or a more severe form of depression.

 All updates must be accompanied by text or a picture.